CataRT

 by Diemo Schwarz, IMTR Team, Ircam--Centre Pompidou, and collaborators.

-CataRT is based on FTM&Co. by Norbert Schnell.
+CataRT is based on FTM&Co. by Norbert Schnell and collaborators.

 Description